-Scholarship databases are available on financial websites such as SallieMae.com and educational websites such as the Federal Student Aid site, which is owned and operated by the U.S. Department of Education.
+Scholarship databases are available on financial websites such as SallieMae.com and government websites, such as the Federal Student Aid site, which is owned and operated by the U.S. Department of Education.
 Sites like these feature a searchable database of scholarships.
 Students can search by keyword or by other criteria, such as major, degree level, GPA, religious affiliation, hobbies and interests.

 Once the search is complete, a list of related scholarships is shown.
 Students can view the dollar amount of the award, number of awards available, contact information, application deadline and all requirements and prerequisites, such as required GPA and major, field of study and eligible enrollment levels.
 Some sites allow students to apply for scholarships directly.
 Free registration may be required on some sites in order to access the database and apply for scholarships.

-There are just as many offline resources for finding scholarships for a master's degree in counseling as online resources.
-For example, calling or visiting the financial aid office at the college of the student's choice is one option.
+Calling or visiting the financial aid office at the college of the student's choice is a helpful option.
 Financial aid offices generally have access to a wealth of scholarship information and are usually willing to assist students in their search.
 These offices have access to information about scholarships offered by the school, as well as scholarships available from outside sources.

 Another option is to thumb through the many books at the local library that provide information on scholarships available to counseling majors, graduate students, minorities and others.

 Talking to college professors is another choice.
 Those working in the appropriate departments, such as the psychology or counselor education departments, may be able to point students in the right direction.
 A professor may also sometimes nominate a student to receive a scholarship.